jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![A configured Builder panel with a successful build][47]

-Next, create another stage to deploy your build to Bluemix:
+Create another stage so that you can deploy your build to Bluemix:

   1. Click **ADD STAGE**.
 The Stage Configuration page opens.
   2. Click the stage name, **MyStage**.
 Enter `Deploy to dev` as the new name.
   3. Make sure that the **Automatically execute jobs when a change is pushed to Git** option is selected.
 The stage is already configured to accept the build job output from the Build stage that precedes it.
   4. Click **JOBS**.
 Click **ADD JOB**, and then select **Deploy**.
   5. Use the default settings on the Deploy Configuration page.
-Confirm that the app is being deployed to your Bluemix organization's **dev** space.
+  6. Check the **Space** field to confirm that you are deploying the app to your Bluemix organization's dev space.
-  6. Click **SAVE**.
+  7. Click **SAVE**.

 ![Configuring the Deployer with the Add Deployer Stage screen][19]

 ![Fully configured Pipeline][48]

-Drag the build from the bottom of the Build stage onto the Deploy to dev stage.
-Dragging a build onto a stage with a deploy job is one way to kick off a deployment.
+Start the deployment by dragging the build from the bottom of the Build stage onto the Deploy to dev stage.
+Dragging a build onto a stage with a deploy job is one way to start a deployment.
 In seconds, your app is on Bluemix.
-Because you configured the Delivery Pipeline service, future successful builds of your app are automatically deployed.
+Because you configured the Delivery Pipeline service, successful builds of your app are deployed automatically.

 ![Dropping to deploy][49]

-To view your app on the web, in the Deploy to dev stage, click the URL below Last Execution Result.
+To view your app on the web, in the Deploy to dev stage, click the URL under the Last Execution Result heading.
 To view your app’s Bluemix dashboard, click its name.

 ![A deployed app using fully configured Pipeline][50]

 In this tutorial, you configure a single stage for deployment.
-If you want more stages, for example, to have separate instances for testing and production, you can do just that.
-Just create additional stages with deploy jobs.
+You might want more stages; for example, so that you can have separate instances for testing and production.
+If so, create more stages that contain the jobs that you want to run.

 When you build and deploy apps by using Bluemix, your Bluemix billing account might be charged.
 A project is granted 60 minutes of free build time per month.
 For more information about pricing for any service, see the [Bluemix pricing page](https://bluemix.net/#/pricing).